- What is CM/ECF?

 Subject to court orders in individual cases, policy, or other individual court limitations, the public may view dockets and documents in CM/ECF systems through the Public Access to Court Electronic Records (PACER) program.
 Logins are available to the public at the PACER registration page.
 As directed by Congress, the judiciary's electronic public access program is funded entirely through user fees set by the Judicial Conference of the United States.
 Information is currently available at a rate of ten cents per page, with a maximum cost per document calculated to be the equivalent of a 30-page document ($3.00).
 Transcripts of court proceedings and docket sheets are not subject to the fee limit.
 Copies of court opinions are available for free.

 CM/ECF systems are designed to accept only documents in PDF format.
 This format was chosen because it allows a document to retain its pagination, formatting, and fonts no matter what type of computer is used to view or print the document.
 It is also an open standard format.
 Adobe developed the format, and offers software that allows conversion of documents created in most word processing systems into PDF.
 Several word processing and other programs contain features that convert documents created in those programs into PDF.
-(To improve security and archiving capabilities, plans are underway to require that all filers use the new PDF/A format.)

 There are no added fees for filing documents over the Internet using CM/ECF, although existing court document filing fees do apply.
 Electronic access to individual case docket sheets and filed documents is available through the Public Access to Court Electronic Records (PACER) program.
 Litigants receive one free copy of documents filed electronically in their cases through a link in the e-mailed Notice of Electronic Filing; additional copies are available to attorneys and to the general public for viewing or downloading at the current PACER cost of ten cents per page with a maximum cost per document calculated to be the equivalent of a 30-page document ($3.00).
 Transcripts of court proceedings and docket sheets are not subject to the fee limit.
 There is no charge to view court opinions and court calendars.
 As directed by Congress, the judiciary's electronic public access program is funded entirely through user fees set by the Judicial Conference of the United States.
 Learn how PACER fees work.